- Sports Medicine

 The skilled, board–certified physicians at Children's Orthopaedic and Scoliosis Surgery Associates provide the latest and most advanced treatment options for patients with scoliosis.
 Our physicians evaluate each patient carefully to determine the correct course of treatment for both surgical and non-surgical cases.

 Children’s Orthopaedics utilizes the most advanced technology available to treat scoliosis, including minimally invasive surgical techniques and computerized intraoperative navigation.
 Our practice is affiliated with Johns Hopkins All Children's Hospital and has repeatedly been recognized as Top Ranked Pediatric Orthopedic Care in Tampa Bay.
-Our two fellowship–trained spine specialists, Dr. Jeffrey Neustadt and Dr. Gregory Hahn, perform over 120 scoliosis procedures each year.
-Combined, they have over 30 years experience performing scoliosis surgery.
+Our three fellowship–trained spine specialists, Dr. Jeffrey Neustadt, Dr. Gregory Hahn, and Dr. Ryan Fitzgerald perform over 120 scoliosis procedures each year.
+Combined, they have over 35 years experience performing scoliosis surgery.

 Additionally, our orthopaedic support team consists of knowledgeable professionals who assist our specialists in each step of the procedure, including pediatric nurses and patient care technicians with orthopaedic training, neuro–technologists, fellowship–trained pediatric radiologists, and pediatric anesthesiologists.
 Scoliosis treatment is often an ongoing process, and our goal is to provide the support and care that your child needs every step of the way.